nasko182/PRG-Game/README.md

   - Explore a 10x10 grid-based world.
   - New monsters appear randomly in the matrix.
 ### Entity Framework Model
--The game includes an Entity Framework model to store hero data and game logs.
+The game includes an Entity Framework model to store hero data and game logs.

 ### Contributing
--Feel free to contribute to the development of this game by submitting pull requests or opening issues.
+Feel free to contribute to the development of this game by submitting pull requests or opening issues.
 Let's make this adventure even more exciting!

 ### License
--This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.
 Enjoy your journey in the Console RPG Game!